Chocolate Peanut Butter Eggs

 3 peanut butter eggs with chocolate coating stacked on top of each other with a bite taken out of the top egg.

-• Easy to make.
-Making these tasty candy eggs is easy.
-They don’t require any fancy equipment or advanced baking skills.
-Simply combine the peanut butter with puffed rice cereal, shape them into eggs, and then cover them with a layer of rich, melted chocolate.
-As easy as 1-2-3, literally.
+This easy-to-make chocolatey peanut butter eggs don’t require any fancy equipment or advanced baking skills, and you probably already have all the ingredients.
+Just combine the peanut butter with puffed rice cereal, shape them into eggs, and then cover them with a layer of melted chocolate.
+They’re great for Easter, but you can enjoy them anytime you’re craving a sweet and satisfying treat and shape them however you like!

 Ingredients for recipe: puffed rice cereal, butter, powdered sugar, coconut oil, salt, peanut butter, chocolate chips, and vanilla.